AllStarLink/ASL3-Manual/docs/mans/asl-find-sound.md

 Usage:

 ```
-`/usr/bin/asl-find-sound`
+/usr/bin/asl-find-sound
 ```

 ## DESCRIPTION
 asl-find-sound - Display `app_rpt`-compatible sound devices

-The `asl-find-sound` utility will find compatible sound devices, and display their relevant device identificatino, that can be used in the `devstr=` in `simpleusb.conf` or `usbradio.conf`.
+The `asl-find-sound` utility will find compatible sound devices, and display their relevant device identification, that can be used in the `devstr=` in `simpleusb.conf` or `usbradio.conf`.

 Sample: